JonasKruckenberg/JonasKruckenberg/src/pages/blog/idiomatic-crates.md

 draft: false
 ---

 _As I'm writing this I am sitting in the lobby of the Clyde Hotel in Albuquerque, New Mexico in the days after [RustConf 2023](https://rustconf.com).
-This writeup is the resulrt of the many great conversations I had there._
+This writeup is the result of the many great conversations I had there._

 <br />